 A PCB is available for this project for $10 (Australian residents $11) + postage and packaging.
 A kit of parts, excluding knobs, connectors and case, is available.
 Please note that I currently pack in batches of 10 kits at a time, so depending on order volumes, there may be a slight delay as I await some parts to be restocked.
-Price is $50 ($55 in Australia) + postage and packaging ($24 overseas or $9 within Australia for up to 8 kits in one parcel).
+Price is $50 ($55 in Australia) + postage and packaging ($24 overseas or $10 within Australia for up to 8 kits in one parcel).
 An assembly service is also available for the kit for an extra $30 ($33 Australia - the extra is the GST).
 This is for the kit only, no knobs, connectors or case is provided.
 All prices in Australian dollars.
 Payment can be made via Paypal, details will be advised at time of order.
 Kit pricing is subject to currency rate fluctuations and postage is subject to change at the whim of the postal service.
 Note to UK purchasers - Amateur Radio equipment and electronic kits can be imported with 0% duty under the commodity code 8525600000 (current as of Sep 2017).
 You will still have to pay VAT at the current ruling rate.

 ERRATA - In the SPRAT magazine article, there is a cap (C16) missing from the circuit diagram.
 The circuit diagram on this page is up to date.